 Any type of heartbreak or breakup is hard.
 It truly is.
 I mean, think about it.
 God did not create us for broken relationships or hurt hearts- He created us for intimacy.
 But when sin entered the world, hurt did as well.
 Thankfully, God is still with us to comfort and help us navigate relationships.
 Today I want to share with you 8 ways to heal after a breakup!

 But first, I feel the need to be completely transparent with you- I’ve never actually been through a breakup, at least not in the way it normally is portrayed.
 I’ve never had a boyfriend.
 I’ve talked to guys that just never lead to dating relationships, but we were close enough that ending the relationship hurt.
 Also, I’m an enneagram 4 and feel things really deeply, haha.
-So, I probably was hurt more than the average person.
-Or at least was more dramatic 😉

 So today, these tips are coming from how I got over guys that hurt me and relationships that ended that never quite made it to the dating stage.
 And of course, from prayer and God’s Word.
 I pray they encourage you!